American Bulldog

-Adopting a American Bulldog: breed-specific rescues, what to expect, adoption costs, and preparing your home for a rescued American Bulldog.
+Adopting an American Bulldog: breed-specific rescues, what to expect, adoption costs, and preparing your home for a rescued American Bulldog.

-With a typical weight of 60-120 lbs and lifespan of 10-12 yrs, the American Bulldog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 60-120 lbs and lifespan of 10-12 yrs, the American Bulldog benefits from care tailored to its physical and behavioral profile.
 Prospective American Bulldog owners should know that this large working breed demands an informed approach to nutrition, exercise, and preventive health management.

 Breed-Specific Rescues